unomics20/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 | Missed Fraud Risk | $0.47M | Proxy dollars lost from missed fraud |

 </div>

+*Key takeaways:*

+* Our lightweight model offers high speed and low-computational overhead suitable for real-time deployment.
+* At the threshold of 0.36, the model:
+  - delivers $3.32 million in net benefit, which is $2.16 million better than operatoring without a filter[^1];
+  - flags 83% of fraud cases, catching $3.8 million in fraudulent transactions before they occur[^1].
+* Adjustments in the model can be readily made to align with bank fraud pre-screening strategies.

 <div align="center">
 <b>Table 4:</b> Business KPIs over various XGBoost models